Our Dedham Services

 These devices will re-establish harmony that an individual has loss due to bruxism, clenching, an accident, dental wear, missing teeth, etc. They are used for temporo-mandibular disorders or to protect teeth from wear or even for occlusal stabilization.

 Temporomandibular jaw disorder can be caused by a variety of factors, so the exact cause of your TMJ/TMD pain may not be clear at first.
 However, with her advanced 3D imaging technology and wealth of experience, Dr. Anna Vishart will be able to discover the root of your jaw pain and recommend the right treatment for you.
 Some common causes of TMJ/TMD are:

 - Bruxism, or chronic teeth grinding and clenching

 - Arthritis, such as rheumatoid arthritis and osteoarthritis

 - Other diseases or disorders that affect joints and connective tissues

 Once Dr. Vishart uncovers the source of your masticatory discomfort, she’ll be able to recommend the best treatment option for your unique situation.

 How Is TMJ/TMD Treated?

 At Digital Dental Studio, we use the latest dental imaging technology along with our decades of experience to diagnose TMJ/TMD, and find the best way to alleviate your pain.
-Occlusal splints and night guards are medical devices designed to gently relax and reposition your jaw while you sleep.
+Occlusal splints and night guards from our Dedham office are medical devices designed to gently relax and reposition your jaw while you sleep.
 These devices will re-establish the dental harmony that an individual has lost due to bruxism, teeth clenching, accidents, dental wear, or missing teeth.
 More often than not, these devices are successful in treating TMJ/TMD symptoms.
 However, for more extreme cases, surgical procedures or Botox injections can be utilized if wearable devices and other therapies are unsuccessful.